As the result draws closer, we revisit their views – which varied from undecided to unwavering, and everything in between.

-Several people commented that one of their motivations for moving abroad was to "get away from US politics", while others said that living abroad and speaking to Italians had helped inform their decision.
+Several people commented that one of their motivations for moving abroad was to “get away from US politics”, while others explained how living abroad and speaking to Italians had helped inform their decision.

 The Clinton voter: 'She will make America stronger than ever'

 Ramafrancesco, 46, born in San Francisco’s little Italy, has lived in Rome since 2010.

 Ramafrancesco believes Hillary Clinton is the only choice for America.
 Photo: Private